rowak/nanoleaf-api/README.md

 This exception will be thrown if an HTTP error code is returned from the Nanoleaf device.
 You may run into the following error codes:
 - 401 (Unauthorized)  --  Thrown if you try to use methods from a Nanoleaf device with an invalid access token
 - 422 (Unprocessable entity)  --  Thrown if the Nanoleaf device rejects the arguments you provided for a method

+Note that exceptions should not be thrown when using the asynchronous methods.
+These methods use status codes for error reporting.